 Grandpa: Do you want me to put the hammer down?
 I’ll put the hammer down!

-Ed Brault Premium Member about 5 years ago
+Ed Brault Premium Member over 5 years ago

 The correct technical term is a “Manually operated, digitally controlled, inertially guided, gravitationally vectored, impact generating cybernetic attitude adjustment device”.